Disney+ price: $6.99 US / $8.99 AU and CA / €6.99 NL / £5.99 UK

 Wider European availability (including the UK) has now been confirmed for March 24, 2020 (Film Stories got it right), but as yet not all the prices haven't been set.
 We do know that Disney Plus will cost £5.99 a month or £59.99 a year in the UK though.
 India is going to be following on 29 March.

 Expect Disney to come in at similar price points in every country that it launches in, though it won't of course be able to offer the same sort of bundles – Hulu and ESPN are exclusive to the US, for example.
+Disney may well tailor specific deals for the specific markets that it's launching in.

 In the meantime, this staggered international roll out might leave Disney with something of a privacy problem on its hands.
 Disney has already got into hot water on social media by revealing spoilers about The Mandalorian, for example, before most of the world has had chance to see it, while hacked Disney+ logins have been put up for sale on the web.